 World Renew reaches out to people around the world who live with poverty, hunger, and injustice.
 World Renew DRS prioritizes families and individuals in North America who have survived a disaster and are without adequate insurance, elderly, living with disability, or otherwise unable to recover on their own.
 A ministry of compassion and care for those enduring difficult circumstances, the heart of World Renew is the love of Jesus Christ meeting people at the point of their greatest need—a value that Timothy Christian School’s Epic Burger Battle embraced.

-“We are so grateful for the generous hearts of the attendees as we were able to raise over $10,000 which will go to World Renew for Hurricane Harvey response,” Venhousen said.
+“We are so grateful for the generous hearts of the attendees as we were able to raise $11,000 which will go to World Renew for Hurricane Harvey response,” Venhousen said.
 “Also, huge kudos to the TC dads who organized the entire event, Servicemaster, and all of the volunteers who gave of their time.
 It was an epic night, all the way around!”

 Like Timothy Christian School, your school, college group, or church can join World Renew DRS in Hurricane Harvey response by launching a fundraising event through a project called Operation Ruby Slipper.
 Learn more, find resources, and register your group at myworldrenew.net/rubyslipper today!